jazminn7822/github-tutorial/README.md

 ## Rolling Back Changes
 In order to dicard any changes we would have to do the command `git checkout --<file>...`
 ##### How do you undo an edit?
-* To undo a edit you have to type in the command `git checkout --filename`
+* To undo a edit you have to type in the command `git checkout --filename`.

 ##### How do you undo something you have added to the stage?
 * To undo something you have added to the stage you have to type in `git reset HEAD filename`.

 ##### How do you undo a commit?
-* To  undo a commit you would need to type in the command line, `git reset --soft HEAD~1`.
-This command will delete the last commit you've made without changing your working directory.
+* To  undo a commit you would need to type, `git reset --soft HEAD~1`.
+This command will delete the last commit you've made and reset to a past commit you would like back.
 ##### How do you undo a commit, something you've added to the stage, and an edit?
 * By doing `git reset --hard HEAD~1` you will be deleting the things you've just added to the stage any any uncommited changes.
-*

 #####  How do you undo something that you have pushed already?
-*  To undo a push commit you can do `git revert` to remove your past commits.
-You could also do `git reset --hard HEAD~1` to remove 1 or multiple commits you have made.
+*  To undo a push commit you can do `git revert`.
+You could also do `git reset --hard HEAD~1` to remove 1 or multiple commits you have made in the past.